Founding a remote-first company

 Technology that inspires

-Frontastic develops a pure cloud-product that inspires customers, partners and software developers working with it.
-Therefore we not only pay attention to features and UX but also to an outstanding developer experience in our Platform-as-a-Service (PaaS) component “Catwalk”.
+Frontastic develops a pure cloud product that inspires customers, partners, and software developers working with it.
+So, we not only pay attention to features and UX but also to an outstanding developer experience in our developer tooling and API hub.

-Our product setup covers an innovative combination of Software-as-a-Service (SaaS) components, the Catwalk PaaS and some micro-services to decouple both of these in an eventually consistent way.
-Our self-organised and end-to-end responsible development team not only implements these components but manages to keep the complexity of this distributed application landscape low.
+Our product setup covers an innovative combination of the Frontastic studio, the API hub, developer tooling, and frontend delivery.
+Our self-organized and end-to-end responsible development team not only implements these components but manages to keep the complexity of this distributed application landscape low.

-Without going into too much detail here is a glance at the technology stack we are working with:
+Without going into too much detail, here’s a glance at the technology stack we’re working with:

-Our front-ends all work with ReactJS, React-Router and React-Redux.
-The SaaS component is based on Material UI while our PaaS component (Catwalk) brings its own SCSS framework that provides a slim, scalable and highly extensible basis for the custom projects of our customers.
+- Our frontends all work with ReactJS, React-Router, and React-Redux.
+The Frontastic studio is based on Material UI while our API hub brings its own SCSS framework that provides a slim, scalable, and highly extensible basis for the custom projects of our customers.
 The framework is modeled after and makes heavy use of BEM IT and ITCSS (using InuitCSS under the hood).

-Both front-end stacks are supported by slim back-ends on the basis of PHP 7.2+ and Symfony 4.1+ backed by data storage in either MySQL and CouchDB.
-With these rock-solid technology decisions in the back-ends we are able to focus on innovation and cutting-edge experience in the front-ends.
+- Both frontend stacks are supported by slim backends on the basis of PHP 7.2+ and Symfony 4.1+ backed by data storage in either MySQL and CouchDB.
+With these rock-solid technology decisions in the backends, we’re able to focus on innovation and a cutting-edge experience in the frontends.

-In addition to that we have some small daemon components running on PHP + Symfony or Go.
+- In addition to that, we have some small daemon components running on PHP plus Symfony or Go.

-On all levels of our stacks we work with automated testing (unit, integration and front-end acceptance tests) and full build-automation using Apache Ant.
-Provisioning and deployment is fully automated using RedHat Ansible, which allows us to spawn new customer environments and on-board new developers in no time.
+- On all levels of our stacks, we work with automated testing (unit, integration, and frontend acceptance tests) and full build automation using Apache Ant.
+Provisioning and deployment are fully automated using RedHat Ansible, which allows us to spawn new customer environments and onboard new developers in no time.

-Our technology choices are oriented towards delivering extensive scalability, awesome monitoring and rock-solid back-ends on the one hand.
-On the other hand we put a top-notch front-end (developer) experience built with newest technologies on top of these.
+Our technology choices are oriented towards delivering extensive scalability, awesome monitoring, and rock-solid backends on the one hand.
+On the other hand, we put a top-notch frontend (developer) experience built with the newest technologies on top of these.

 Development that matters

-As you can probably tell, we are absolutely passionate about our technology and try to achieve the best possible developer experience without becoming dogmatic.
+As you can probably tell, we’re absolutely passionate about our technology and try to achieve the best possible developer experience without becoming dogmatic.
 All of our developers have the chance and responsibility to influence the technology stack to make it better every day.
-This is expressed in our constant refactoring efforts, master-based development and shared production responsibilities.
+This is expressed in our constant refactoring efforts, master-based development, and shared production responsibilities.

-Last but not least – our current job offers
+Last but not least – our current open positions